vpaycsec/Contigency-Funds/README.md

 - **CSS3**: For styling the web page and adding animations (such as the dynamic graph).
 - **JavaScript**: For interactive functionality and calculations.

-## Contributing
-Feel free to contribute to the project by submitting issues, feature requests, or pull requests!
-If you have suggestions for improving the design or functionality, don't hesitate to get in touch.

 ## Credits
 Developed with ❤️ by [Vedant](https://www.linkedin.com/in/vedant200704prasad/) and [Shivam](https://www.linkedin.com/in/5h1vm/).